RobertParesi/MonarchMoneyTrendReport/FAQ.md

 Account Groups allow you to break out your transactions (Income & Expenses) as well as your Accounts (Assets & Liabilities).

-There are four scenerios that people can use them in:
+There are different scenerios that Monarch Money users use them in:

     * Personal vs Business
     * Household Members